dtolpin/offtopia.net/content/posts/session-depth.md

 beliefs of leaving the article at each page based on the data.
 Specifying the model in a data-agnostic way is possible but inference would becomes unreasonably inefficient.
-In our simple case, belief updating and drawing the number of pages per visit can luckily be disentangled --- the probability of leaving the campaign at each page does not depend on the updated beliefs for earlier pages.
-However, we still need to pass the data twice --- both to the model and to inference.
+In our simple case, belief updating and drawing the session depth can luckily be disentangled — the probability of leaving the campaign at each page does not depend on the updated beliefs for earlier pages.
+However, we still need to pass the data twice — both to the model and to inference.

 Edward supports both Metropolis-Hastings and [variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods).
 Metropolis-Hastings gave results consistent with the